 - pelvic floor

-This loosening is intended to increase your range of motion in order to help you birth your baby, but it also means that your joints can become unbalanced and more mobile than they usually would be.
+This loosening is intended to increase your range of motion in order to help you give birth, but it also means that your joints can become unbalanced and more mobile than they usually would be.
 This can cause discomfort or pain.

 Although this slackening is intended to help with birth, sometimes you can start producing these hormones in early pregnancy.
-You may experience the symptoms of SPD long before it’s time to birth your baby.
+You may experience the symptoms of SPD long before it’s time to give birth.

 The baby’s weight and position are also thought to affect pelvic pain.
 The symptoms of SPD tend to worsen as the pregnancy progresses.

 It’s much less common for SPD to occur outside of pregnancy, but it does happen.
 Other causes of SPD range from pelvic injuries to conditions like osteoarthritis.
-In some cases, there is no known cause.
+In some cases, there’s no known cause.

-Diagnosing SPD early can be really helpful in managing the condition.
-If you’re pregnant and experiencing pelvic pain, talk to your doctor or midwife.
-They will be able to refer you to a physiotherapist who can make an assessment of the stability and strength of your joints and pelvic muscles.
-They will also be able to help you plan what activities you will be able to do.
+Early diagnosis can be really helpful in managing SPD.
+If you’re pregnant and experiencing pelvic pain, talk to your doctor or healthcare provider.
+They’ll be able to refer you to a physiotherapist who can assess the stability and strength of your joints and pelvic muscles.
+They’ll also help you plan what activities you’ll be able to do.

-The U.K.-based group Pelvic, Obstetric and Gynaecological Physiotherapy (POGP) suggests that you try to avoid these activities if you’re experiencing SPD:
+The Pelvic, Obstetric and Gynaecological Physiotherapy group from the U.K. suggests that you try to avoid the following activities if you’re experiencing SPD:

 - putting your weight on only one leg